Chaotic Properties of Single Element Nonlinear Chimney Model: Effect of Directionality: The Model

 \section{The Model}

-We plan to develop a systematic nonlinear model of swaying of trees and compare the results with experimental observations.
-Our starting point is the Chimney model which was studied in~\cite{KG}.
-As shown in Fig.~1, it consists of a vertical column made of several segments with a restoring force at the joints and a gravitational destabilising force.
-It has been used to understand the swaying motion of trees and hitherto formulated only using linear terms~\cite{KG}.\footnote[1]{We however retain the word chimney in the name though the model may no longer be applicable to chimneys.}
+Our starting point is the Chimney model which was studied in \cite{KG}.
+As shown in Fig.~\ref{fig:chimney}, it consists of a vertical column made of several segments with a restoring force at the joints and a gravitational destabilising force.
+It has been used to understand the swaying motion of trees and hitherto formulated only using linear terms \cite{KG}.\footnote[1]{We however retain the word chimney in the name though the model may no longer be applicable to chimneys.} This choice of the model would allow us to easily add the branching structure at the later stage of the development.